Ogadimma01/Devops_projects/Linux-projects/Linux.md

 * $cat panama.txt escravos.txt > kingston.txt combines the first two files and stores the output in the third file

 ![image](Images/catcomd.png)

+cat -n (combined file) gives line numbers to the contents in the combined file.